Swedish artist threatened for Muhammad sketch dies in crash

-STOCKHOLM (AP) — Swedish artist Lars Vilks, who had lived under police protection since making a sketch of the Prophet Muhammad with a dog’s body in 2007, died in a weekend crash along with two police bodyguards, police said Monday.
-He was 75.

-Vilks and two plainclothes police officers were killed in a head-on crash with a truck on Sunday afternoon, said Carina Persson, police chief for southern Sweden.
-All three died on the spot.
-The 45-year-old truck driver was flown to a hospital with serious injuries.

-Persson said the police car, which had left Stockholm and was heading south, veered into the path of the truck and both vehicles burst into flames.
-The accident occurred near Markaryd, some 100 kilometers (60 miles) northeast of Malmo, Sweden’s third largest city.
+Persson said the police car, which was being driven by one of the bodyguards, had left Stockholm and was heading south when it veered into the path of the truck.
+Both vehicles then burst into flames.
+The accident occurred near Markaryd, 100 kilometers (60 miles) northeast of Malmo, Sweden’s third-largest city.

 “There is nothing else for now that indicates that it was something else but a traffic accident,” Persson told a press conference.